CoconutBro66/Scientific-Data/README.md

 # A Multilingual Dataset of Social Media Abuse Toward Named Public Figures with Layered Evidence
-This is the official code and dataset for the paper **TAMA: Target-Aware Multilingual Abuse Detection by Cascaded Conditional Multi-Task Learning**.
+This is the official code and dataset for the paper **A Multilingual Dataset of Social Media Abuse Toward Named Public Figures with Layered Evidence**.

 ## Dataset